 - Edamame beans for garnish

-- 2. In a big saucepan, fry onions, garlic and ginger in coconut oil for 2-3 minutes until softened.
+- In a big saucepan, fry onions, garlic and ginger in coconut oil for 2-3 minutes until softened.
 Add red Thair curry paste and fry for a further 2 minutes.
-Mix in coconut milk, vegetable stock, salt & pepper and lemon grass sticks and simmer on medium heat to allow the flavours to mingle.
+Mix in coconut milk, vegetable stock, salt & pepper and lemon grass sticks and simmer on medium heat whilst you're cooking the noodles to allow the flavours to mingle.

-- 5. Take the tofu out of the fridge.
+- Whilst the vegetables are cooking, take the tofu out of the fridge.
 Heat up 1 tbsp coconut oil in a pan over high heat.
 When the pan is very hot, add tofu and fry for 3-5 minutes until brown and crispy.
 Make sure you toss tofu regularly to ensure all sides are crispy.